-Standard 8: Preventive and Responsive Services - The school psychologist understands preventive and responsive services in educational settings to promote a safe school environment.
+Standard 6: Preventive and Responsive Services - The school psychologist understands preventive and responsive services in educational settings to promote a safe school environment.

-- 8(a) The school psychologist understands principles and research related to resilience and risk factors in learning and mental health. - 8(b) The school psychologist understands services in schools and communities to support multi-tiered prevention, and empirically supported strategies for effective crisis response.
+- 6(a) The school psychologist understands principles and research related to resiliency, risk, and protective factors in learning and mental health. - 6(b) The school psychologist understands services in schools and communities to support multi-tiered prevention, and empirically supported strategies for effective crisis response.

-- 8(c) The school psychologist, in collaboration with others, demonstrates skills to promote services that enhance learning, mental health, safety, physical well-being, and resilience through protective and adaptive factors. - 8(d) The school psychologist, in collaboration with others, demonstrates skills to implement and/or evaluate effective crisis preparation, response, and recovery. - 8(e) The school psychologist uses assessment and data collection methods to collaboratively develop appropriate goals for and to evaluate outcomes of prevention and response activities and crisis services.
+- 6(c) The school psychologist participates in school crisis prevention and response teams. - 6(d) The school psychologist promotes services that enhance learning, mental health, safety, physical well-being, and resiliency through protective and adaptive factors. - 6(e)-The school psychologist develops, implements, and evaluates prevention and intervention programs that address precursors to learning and behavioral problems. - 6(f) The school psychologist demonstrates skills to implement effective crisis preparation, response, and recovery. - 6(g) The school psychologist uses appropriate methods to evaluate outcomes of prevention, response activities, and crisis services.

-Standard 9: Home/School/Community Collaboration - The school psychologist understands how to work effectively with students, families, educators, and others in the community to promote and provide comprehensive educational services.
+Standard 7: Home/School/Community Collaboration - The school psychologist understands how to work effectively with students, families, educators, and others in the community to promote and provide comprehensive educational services.

-- 9(a) The school psychologist understands the characteristics of families, family strengths and needs, family culture, and family-school interactions that impact student development. - 9(b) The school psychologist understands the psychological and educational principles and research related to family systems and their influences on students' academic, motivational, behavioral, mental health, and social characteristics. - 9(c) The school psychologist understands empirically supported strategies to support family influences on student learning, socialization, and mental health. - 9(d) The school psychologist understands methods to develop collaboration between families, schools, and community agencies.
+- 7(a) The school psychologist understands the psychological and educational principles and research related to family systems and their influences on students' academic, motivational, behavioral, mental health, and social characteristics. - 7(b) The school psychologist understands the importance of family influences on student learning, socialization, and mental health. - 7(c) The school psychologist understands methods to develop collaboration between families, schools, and community agencies.